Boy Suffers Major Injuries In Hit-And-Run Near Pacoima School

-PACOIMA (CBSLA) – A boy has underwent surgery after being struck and severely injured in a chain-reaction hit-and-run crash while walking home from a Pacoima elementary school Tuesday evening.
+PACOIMA (CBSLA) – A boy underwent surgery after being struck and severely injured in a chain-reaction hit-and-run crash while walking home from a Pacoima elementary school Tuesday evening.

 The collision occurred at about 5:30 p.m. at the intersection of Laurel Canyon Boulevard and Montague Avenue, near Montague Charter Academy, a K-5 school.